 While short-term is not comparable to full medical coverage, it does provide some compensation in the event the policyholder becomes ill.
-Since this type of plan has a substantially lower price than the insurance consumers can purchase through Obamacare, it may prove to be a better option for some individuals.
-Short-term plans are cheaper since they do tend to cover fewer medical expense and do charge higher prices for people with pre-existing conditions.
+Since this type of plan has a substantially lower price than insurance, it may prove to be a better option for some individuals.
+Short-term healthcare plans are cheaper since they do tend to cover fewer medical expense and do charge higher prices for people with pre-existing conditions.
 For this reason, short-term policies are often bundled with additional products to provide more comprehensive coverage.
 Dental, vision, accident and critical illness are examples of additional benefits which are commonly added with a short-term policy.

 A standard silver plan under the ACA now averages $481 a month for a 40-year old non-smoker.
 A short-term plan might cost as little as $160 a month, according to some estimates.